 Applicants for the 2017-2018 Perkins State Leadership Grants must propose projects that fulfill the goals and objectives of the priority topics.
 Applicants are required to show how the proposed projects will lead to the improvement of career and technical education (CTE) statewide.
 Projects will also incorporate methods for continued improvement, sustainability, and/or opportunities for underrepresented groups and special populations.

-The State Perkins Leadership Grants for state fiscal year 2018 will address at least of one of the priority topics below.
-The projects must be in line with the Coordinating Board's new strategic plan, 60x30TX.
+The State Perkins Leadership Grants for state fiscal year 2019 will address at least of one of the priority topics below.
 Priority topics are not presented in rank order.